Orbital-Web/Raphael/README.md

 # Raphael
 A GUI-based Chess Player as well as a Chess Engine, coded in C++ and [SFML](https://www.sfml-dev.org/).

-The engine is still a work in progress and will be updated as time goes by.
-[Scroll to the bottom](https://github.com/Orbital-Web/Raphael#raphael-1) to see a list of features currently implemented.
+The engine is still a work in progress and will be updated as time goes by (though it is already quite competent).
+Its main features are negamax with alpha-beta pruning, transposition table, and iterative deepening.
+[Scroll to the bottom](https://github.com/Orbital-Web/Raphael#raphael-1) to see a full list of features currently implemented.

 <p align="center">
     <img src="https://github.com/Orbital-Web/Raphael/blob/c0396fcec6b3221369353dcabe812fb068a03534/Demo.png" alt="demo of Raphael" width=400/>